The first time I heard of OnlyFans, I thought it was a sports app.

 As if it couldn’t get worse, AI-generated deepfake pornography has made its way onto OnlyFans.

-In fact, OnlyFans is on the “dirty dozen” list of the most dangerous sites according to the National Center on Sexual Exploitation.
+In fact, OnlyFans is on the “Dirty Dozen” list of the most dangerous sites according to the National Center on Sexual Exploitation.

 Minors creating OnlyFan accounts have public comments on posts and DMs.
 This opens up risks of being lured by predators online and sexually exploited.